rafageist/book-github-for-schools/README.md

-# GitHub for Schools – Practical Guide
+# Divengine Book GitHub for Schools – Practical Guide

 This repository contains the official guide to using GitHub as a collaborative tool in educational environments.